p8n8r/MediaKiosk/README.md

 # MediaKiosk
- A self-serive kiosk for media
+ A self-serve kiosk for media